raimohanska/mojave/README.md

-By partial type-unsafety I mean that read access to fields is type safe (it's implemented using macros) but write access is unsafe because it relies on the assumption that there is a corresponding `copy` method in the implementing case class.
+By partial type-unsafety I mean that read access to fields is type safe (it's implemented using macros) but write access is unsafe because it relies on the assumption that there is a corresponding `copy` method in the implementing case class, to be called using reflection.
 Anyway, it works as long as all of your fields are defined as regular case class fields.

 ```scala
   import mojave._